rasor/rasor.github.io/content/2019/VpnOrTor.md

 Pressing **Show Status** pops up [DDNS status page](http://www.routerlogin.net/DNS_ddns_st.htm).
 _Tip from [Registering a Netgear DDNS](https://community.netgear.com/t5/Nighthawk-WiFi-Routers/Registering-a-Netgear-DDNS/td-p/451771)_

+You will receive a mail from https://www.noip.com/, where you will have confirm your new account.

+You can edit the IP address on [Manage DNS Records](https://www.noip.com/members/dns/).
+Change it to 100.xxx.xxx.xxx.
+You find it as `IP Address` on [Internet Setup](http://192.168.1.1/BAS_ether.htm)

 Now you can lookup the IP address: